-The Digital Arts Initiative is spearheaded by the Hixson-Lied College of Fine and Performing Arts and is a collaborative effort among faculty from the Department of Art and Art History, the Johnny Carson School of Theatre and Film, and the Glenn Korff School of Music to provide interested students from all majors hands-on experience applying current technology to the arts.
+The Digital Arts Initiative is spearheaded by the Hixson-Lied College of Fine and Performing Arts and is a collaborative effort among faculty from the School of Art, Art History, and Design, the Johnny Carson School of Theatre and Film, and the Glenn Korff School of Music to provide interested students from all majors hands-on experience applying current technology to the arts.

 If anything can be certain about our future, it is that the influence of technology will continue to profoundly alter not only how we express ourselves to one another, but how we perceive and interact with our world.
 Creative challenges abound in the emergence of these new mediums of expression.

 Students at the University of Nebraska–Lincoln interested in the potential of collaboration with their peers in art, music, theatre, film, computer science, and related areas may also enjoy a focused study in digital arts.
 By expanding the student’s understanding of the application of technology in the arts, the Digital Arts Initiative will enhance the student’s creative options within their major.
 These elective classes will bring together students from various disciplines to share their unique perspectives.
 Faculty members include professionals who are committed to helping students achieve their full artistic and technical potential.
 Standards are rigorous and expectations are high.

 Specific outcomes for such a focused study in digital arts include: